 Did you know that over 54% of all new cars sold in Norway in 2020 were battery electric vehicles (EVs).
 The Norwegian national ambition is that all new cars sold by 2025 should be zero-emission (electric or hydrogen).

+Redesigning cities to promote sustainable and safer forms of transport must start from the top.
 Norway serves as an exemplary model for widespread adoption of EV's, achieved through a combination of smart incentives, infrastructure, and benevolent conditions.

 DMI applauds Norway for becoming world #1 on EV mobility, and invited the following for a seminar on Clubhouse to discuss the successful model of EV adoption in Norway.